Robert Lepage: Honours

 In 1994, Lepage was made an Officer of the Order of Canada "for his particularly imaginative and innovative work".
 In 1999, he was made an Officer of the National Order of Quebec.
 In 2001, he was inducted into Canada's Walk of Fame.
 He was promoted to Companion of the Order of Canada in 2009 "for his international contributions to the performing arts, particularly in film, theatre and opera, as an actor, producer and director".

 In 1994, he also received the National Arts Centre Award, a companion award to the Governor General's Performing Arts Awards.
 In 2009, Lepage received the Governor General's Performing Arts Award for Lifetime Artistic Achievement.
 He could not attend the ceremony but accepted the award via a pre-recorded speech.

 On April 29, 2007, Lepage was awarded the European Commission's Europe Theatre Prize for 2007.
 The honours were to be shared between Lepage and German stage director Peter Zadek.

 He has been nominated for the Genie Award for Best Achievement in Direction for his films Polygraph (Le Polygraphe), Possible Worlds, and Far Side of the Moon.
 He won the award for his film The Confessional (Le Confessionnal).

 He was nominated for the Jutra Award for Best Direction for his film Nô.
 He won the Special Jutra Award for his film Possible Worlds.

 In 2013, Lepage won the tenth Glenn Gould Prize.

 Europe Theatre Prize

-In 2007, he was awarded the XI Europe Theatre Prize, in Thessaloniki.
-The prize organization stated:The Quebec director Robert Lepage, although not from Europe, continues to exert a considerable influence on the theatre of the Old World, renewing its means of expression and working very often with European actors and with a repertoire, sensibilities and viewpoint which can be seen as European.
-The choice of Lepage, like that of America’s Robert Wilson in his time, has to be seen primarily in the context of a cultural policy which, as provided for in the rules of the Prize laid down in 1986 in agreement with the European Commission, has as its objective the presentation of prizes to "a theatre personality or institution that has contributed by the creation of cultural events of significance to mutual understanding and knowledge among nations".